ribid1/RF_adjust/README.md

 If you are using a different language than Englisch or German, you have to create new folders in the "/Rotorflight" Directory with the corresponding ending like "_cz", "_fr", "_pt".
 There you put your files, but make sure the filename is the same than the englisch ones.
+If you are just using one language you will need just the "adjfunc_" and the "governor_" folder, if you are using more languages you have to copy all folders which you are using.

 # Configuration: